New Faculty Mentors

 Dr. Howard Murphy

 Howard has been at Anderson since 2012, following almost three decades of service with the U.S. Army and Army Reserves.
-He teaches homeland security, emergency services management, and criminal justice courses in the School of Public Service and Administration.
+He teaches homeland security, emergency services management, and criminal justice courses.

 Dr. Meg Walworth